 Authors rarely have the opportunity to respond to their reviewers in the same issue in which the review is published, so I am grateful to the Cornell Law Review for inviting me to do so and to Trevor Morrison for graciously agreeing.
 I am also appreciative of the respectful tone that Professor Morrison employs in his comments on a book with which he so obviously disagrees.
 Coming from a critic, the positive qualities he attributes to Restoring the Lost Constitution: The Presumption of Liberty are especially significant.
 Yet he does disagree with me, which means that I disagree with him, and in this response I will explain why.

 90 Cornell L. Rev. 873-891 (2005)

 Scholarly Commons Citation

 Barnett, Randy E., "Why You Should Read My Book Anyhow: A Reply to Trevor Morrison" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 510.
+510.